GioCities

 Is your website the official location of the unofficial collection webapp or is it just there now for testing?

-I’ve also gotten other variations of it, so I wanted to get some thoughts down.
+I’ve gotten a few variations of this question, so I wanted to get some thoughts down.

 The UHC is, itself, unofficial, in that it isn’t acting with the authority of the Homestuck brand, and it’s not a What Pumpkin published work.